Jetsurf/jet-bot/README.md

 ### Splatoon General Info Commands

- - `/store currentgear` : Gets all of the current gear for sale on SplatNet
- - `/store dm add FLAG` : DM's you when a piece of gear with FLAG (Ability/Brand/Gear Name) appears in the SplatNet store.
-Can't DM the bot with this.
- - `/store dm list` : DM's you when a piece of gear made by BRAND appears in the store.
-Can't DM the bot with this.
- - `/store dm remove FLAG` : Removes you from receiving DM's when a piece of gear with FLAG (Ability/Brand/Gear Name) appears in the SplatNet store.
-Can't DM the bot with this.
  - `/maps current` : Displays the current Splatoon 2 Gamemodes/Maps
  - `/maps next NUM` : Displays the upcoming Splatoon 2 Gamemodes/Maps NUM rotations in the future
  - `/maps currentsr` : Displays the current Splatoon 2 Salmon Run Map/Weapons